duxuhao/Feature-Selection/README.md

 ```
 Demo is [here!](https://pypi.org/project/MLFeatureSelection/)

-## How to run after git clone
+## How to run

-The demo is based on the IJCAI-2018 data moning competitions
+This demo is based on the IJCAI-2018 data moning competitions

 - Import library from FeatureSelection.py and also other necessary library